fmorriso/WordUtility/README.md

 While I did not locate a find/replace technique, I did find a way to remove all existing headers and footers.

-That is what I wound up coding in C# in the code you will find in the GitHub repository.
+That is what I wound up coding in C# in the code you will find in this GitHub repository.